 The secure government payment site allows you to pay land division application fees using a credit card.

-Cheques or money orders can be sent to:
+Send cheques or money orders to:

 Land Services Office

 Planning and Land Use Services